obrien-lab-psu/Failure-to-Form_Native_Entanglements/Candidate_Selection_for_CG_T-quench_Sims/README.md

                         path to residue feature files
 ```
 If you have the [SLUG] then you can use the command files located [here](src/comman_lists/Get_Candidate_info.cmds) to get the candidate info.
 Since the 10 refolded proteins are randomly selected results may change.
 Please modify any other pathing as necessary.

+The final set of candidates selected can be found [here](data/Simulation_candidate_summary.xlsx).
+There are three groups of candidates:
+1. Matched_refolded - are proteins that were observed to be refolded in the absence of chaperones in the LiPMS experiments.
+2. Matched_misfolded - are proteins that were in the highest OR states in atleast 70% of the the Monte Carlo Annealing simulation trjaectories and matched to the size distribution of the refolded set.
+3. UnMatched_misfolded - is a random set of 10 proteins that were in the highest OR states in atleast 70% of the the Monte Carlo Annealing simulation trjaectories.  (picked to be representative of the proteome size distribution)